Facing Eviction? Get Help!

 If you cannot pay all your rent, your landlord should offer a reasonable payment plan.
 Get any plan with your landlord in writing.
 See Coronavirus (COVID-19): Should I enter into a rent repayment plan with my landlord?

 Most evictions for not paying rent are not allowed right now, but your landlord may still be trying to evict you.
-Use this app to learn your rights and get help.
+Use this program to learn your rights and get help.

 Can't find what you need?
 Visit our Eviction topic area for all of our information on eviction in Washington state.